 Matures in 25-30 days.
 (Open-pollinated seeds)

-Time your radish plantings a week apart for a longer harvest period.
-The secret to growing a great radish is to plant when the weather is cool, to not plant too close together and to harvest promptly before the roots get woody and bitter.
+Time radish plantings one to two weeks apart for a longer harvest period.
+The secret to growing a great radish is to plant when the soil is cool, to not plant too close together, and to harvest promptly before the roots get woody and bitter.
 Every part of the radish is edible.
-If you leave some of your radishes to go to seed you’ll find the pods before seed set are tender and juicy with a wonderfully sharp flavour that is excellent in stir-fries and soups.
-If you harvest the seeds before they dry they have a taste and texture reminiscent of caviar.
-Imagine the fresh seeds lightly sautéed with garlic and thyme on a bed of radish leaves.
-A gourmet delight!
-Follow along with this handy How to Grow Radishes from seed Guide and crunchy salad delights.
+Before they are fully mature, radish seed pods are tender and juicy with a wonderfully sharp flavour that is excellent in stir-fries and soups.
+The immature seeds themselves have a flavour and texture reminiscent of caviar.
+Continue reading below for our favourite tips on how to grow radishes from seed.

 We Recommend: If you don’t already have a favourite, go for variety: The Easter Egg Mix (RD674) can’t be surpassed for showing everything a radish can be.
 Not only do you get a mix of colours, but you’ll come to appreciate subtle flavour differences, and differences in piquancy, or spiciness.

 Radishes can be grown all season but they’re easiest when sown just after the last frost date and again at the end of summer and into the fall.
 Optimal soil temperature: 18-24°C (65-75°F).
 Seeds should sprout in 5-7 days.

 Sow seeds 5mm (¼”) deep, 25 seeds per 30cm (12″) in rows spaced 30-45cm (12-18″) apart, and thin to 6-12 plants per 30cm (12″).